ItzDeadShot/VAERS-Side-Effect-Prediction-using-ML/README.md

 Now you can proceed with downloading the data and preprocessing it.

-At the end of this, you will be able to obtain processed data
+At the end of this, you will be able to obtain processed data.